Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 With a 31.7% share of subscribers, Spotify maintains a commanding lead in the music streaming market.

-Compared to its closest competitor, Tencent Music, which holds 14.4%, Spotify’s market share is more than double.
+Spotify’s market share is more than double that of its closest competitor, Tencent Music, which holds 14.4%.
 This advantage positions Spotify favorably to capitalize on new user acquisition and retention strategies.

-To stay at the top, Spotify needs to focus not only on bringing in new subscribers but also on keeping its current users engaged.
+To stay at the top, Spotify needs to focus on attracting new subscribers and keeping its current users engaged.
 By continuously enhancing the user experience and offering exclusive content, Spotify can reduce the chances of users switching to other platforms.

 The table below highlights the market share of Spotify in the music streaming market: